Why DebugAI Uses Claude Instead of GPT-4 for Code Analysis

 Fallback: OpenAI When Claude Is Down

-One thing we're transparent about: if Claude returns a 429 or 503, DebugAI automatically falls back to GPT-4o-mini.
+If Claude returns a 429 or 503, DebugAI automatically falls back to GPT-4o-mini.
 You still get an answer.
-The model_used field tracks which model answered, but it's not exposed to users — the response shape is identical.
+The model_used field tracks which model answered, but it is not exposed to users.
+The response shape is identical.

 We prefer Claude.
-But we don't let Claude downtime break your debugging session.
+But we do not let Claude downtime break your debugging session.

 What This Means for You

 When you press Ctrl+Shift+P, the model reading your code is one of the best at structured code understanding available.
-Not because we picked it for marketing reasons — because it produced better fixes in internal testing.
+Not because we picked it for marketing reasons, but because it produced better fixes in internal testing.

 Debug faster starting today.